 Her mother Inez and grandparents Agnes and Victorien Prejean migrated to Texas from Louisiana in 1927 following the Great Mississippi Flood.
-She is married to Glen Labrie and together they have two children: Michelle and Glen Jr., who is married to Celeste, and three grandchildren: Braden, Glen III (A.C.) and Cameron.
+She is married to Glen Labrie and together they have two children: Michelle married to Chad Thomas and Glen Jr., married to Celeste, and four grandchildren: Braden, Glen III (A.C.), Cameron and Sloan Aveline.

 Denise Labrie and CJ Chenier co-authored three songs featured on the 2006 “The Desperate Kingdom Of Love” CD World Village Records Harmonia Mundi label.
 The CD received a major French award, equivalent to a Grammy, Coups de Coeur Blues Category from l'Académie Charles Cros.
 The CD has been at the top of music and bestseller charts; the songs have received positive newspaper, magazine and radio station music reviews and airplay worldwide.